 How do I save up an emergency fund?

-You’ll need more money and more patience when saving up a true emergency fund.
-It's very hard to save up thousands of dollars in months or even one year.
+You’ll need more money and more patience when saving up a true 6-9 month emergency fund.
+It's very hard to save up thousands of dollars in a matter of months or even within one calendar year.

 - It’s okay to start saving small – in fact, one of my favorite ways to start building your money cushion is to hack your budget.